yenche123/visualized-gpt/README.md

 # visualized-gpt

-> Perhaps many years later, when humans look back at the year 2023, they will only confuse why so many people at that time were like monkeys, shouting at a screen with huge excitement.
+> Perhaps many years from now, people will look back at the year 2023 and wonder why so many individuals were akin to monkeys, shouting at screens with great excitement.

 <img src="./docs/en/location.png" width="500" />